ksmith552/calculator/README.md

-Calcualtor
+Calculator

-Final project of the "Foundations" course of The Odin Project Curriculum
+Final project of the "Foundations" course from The Odin Project Curriculum

 Technologies used: HTML, CSS, JavaScript